ForeverTime20/Computer_Architecture/README.md

 # Computer_Architecture
-Labs of Computer Architecture in 2021 Spring, USTC
+Labs of Computer Architecture in 2021 Spring, USTC.
-* CA Lab01: Complete
-* CA Lab02: Complete
-* CA Lab03: Complete
-* CA Lab04: Complete